 A Rental lease agreement is a written contract between the Landlord and Tenant.
 The agreement gives the Tenant(s) the right to occupy the property for a period of time in exchange for monthly rent payments.

 Step 1 – Lease Type

 Before listing a rental property online or making it available for showings, property owners or landlords need to decide on the type of lease they want to offer.
 They choose between a long-term or a seasonal (short-term) lease.

 - Long-term lease – A lease contract valid for a minimum of 12 months.

 - Short-term lease – Duration of less than 12 months or monthly (month-to-month) basis.

 - Vacation lease – An agreement used for arrangements of one month or less.

 Step 2 – Listing Property for Rent

-Advertising rental properties can vary depending on the local market and the target audiences.
+Advertising rental properties depends on the local market and the target audiences.
 Landlords or property owners can choose from different advertising platforms, but it’s essential to be transparent about the property’s condition, updated photos, and prices to simplify the rental process.
-You can also consider hiring a real estate agent to manage the rental process.
-It’s recommended to list your property on national websites to attract out-of-state and international renters.
-The national markets to consider for your property class include:
+Also consider hiring a real estate agent to manage the rental process.

 - High-end markets – Sotheby’s, Rent.com